kirenz/codelabs/markdown/jupyter-book/jupyter-book.md

 - Click on **Create Repository**.

-- In GitHub Desktop, click **Publish repository** and choose to create a public repo (uncheck the option to create a private repo).
+- In GitHub Desktop, click **Publish repository** and choose to create a public repo (uncheck the option: keep this code private).

 <!-- ------------------------ -->
 ## Publish with GitHub Pages